Clem Hill: Selection and early career

 The teams returned to Melbourne for the Fourth Test.
 England started the match brilliantly, reducing Australia to 6/58 on a pitch that assisted the bowlers.
 Hill, aged just 20, was watching at the non-striker's end as the wickets fell.
 Hugh Trumble came to join him and together they began to rescue the Australian innings.
-When Hill reached his maiden Test century, he had scored all but 42 of his side's runs.
+When Hill reached his maiden Test century, he had scored all but 42 of his team's runs.
 Hill played balls pitched outside leg stump particularly well and drove beautifully throughout the innings.
 At the tea interval, Hill, feeling refreshed, mentioned to Trumble that he thought he would "have a go at them now".
 The experienced Trumble cautioned Hill, replying "You young devil, you have to stop there.
 Go along as you have been doing."
 Hill and Trumble made 165 runs batting together, still a record for a seventh wicket partnership in Ashes Tests.
 Hill was 182 not out at the end of the day's play, the highest first-day innings against England in Australia, and leaving the ground was greeted by a barrage of photographers.
 After a rest day, Hill added only six more runs before being dismissed at last by Hearne.
 His innings remains the highest in Ashes Tests by a player under 21.
 Batting for 294 minutes he gave only the one chance at dismissal.
 The journalist and former Test player Tom Horan wrote "Hill's innings will be talked of when the smallest boy who saw it will be white with the snows of time."
 Australia won the Test by 8 wickets to recover the Ashes.
 That summer, Hill scored 1,196 runs in 19 innings including five centuries, the first Australian to score 1,000 runs in a home season.